Unofficial John Combs Biographical Information Page

 What are some of your notable Alaska Railroad related achievements?
 I have helped with the following endeavors:

 I am a single woman and I think you're the greatest.
 Will you marry me?
-It would take two things to make this happen.
-First, you'd have to dress exclusively in blue and yellow, smell like diesel fuel and have a face that resembles number 3015.
-Second, I'd have to get my wife to agree to become a Mormon.
-Don't hold your breath on the latter.
+You'd have to dress exclusively in blue and yellow, smell like diesel fuel and have a face that resembles number 3015.

 Why are you so obsessed with locomotive number 3015?
 Actually, I now think that she is infatuated with me!
 To begin with, she was the locomotive that took my wife and I from Anchorage to Denali National Park and back in June of 1986.
 She was my first Alaska Railroad locomotive and will always be my favorite.
 However, when I rode the Alaska Railroad with my Boy Scout troop in 2000, number 3015 took us from Anchorage to Seward.
 Coincidence?
 No way!
 She popped up again on my 2002 trip, wearing a brand spanking new paint job and pulling the Grandview (with me in the Aurora) from Anchorage to Seward.
 In 2004, she played hard to get.
 When I didn't even try to hunt her down, she appeared out of nowhere on the last day of my trip to say good-bye.
 In 2005 she met me behind the Fairbanks diesel shop and out front of it in 2006.
 In 2008 she was constantly passing me by at the Anchorage depot.
+In 2010 she followed me all the way to Portage.
+In 2014 she was on the first train I saw on the trip.
+In 2021 I found she was out of service, but she was still able to track me down for a photo shoot.
+In 2024, she made a special trip from the aiport to the Anchorage yard to visit me.
 Honestly folks, I think she is stalking me!
 I just wish she'd stalk me all the way home to Dayton, Ohio.

 How many conductors does it take to change a light bulb?
 Only one, but to no avail.
 He first punches a hole in the new bulb.

-Last time I bothered to update this was 8/5/08
+Last time I updated this page was 7/7/24